ASP.NET Output Cache Provider for Azure Cache for Redis

 The commented section provides an example of the attributes and sample settings for each attribute.

 Configure the attributes with the values from your cache blade in the Microsoft Azure portal, and configure the other values as desired.
-For instructions on accessing your cache properties, see Configure Redis cache settings.
+For instructions on accessing your cache properties, see Configure Azure Cache for Redis settings.

 - host – specify your cache endpoint.